Radiation Therapist

 For information on what you need and other details, visit the certification profile Medical Radiation Technologist.

-In Alberta, radiation therapists work for Alberta Health Services - Cancer Control Alberta.
+In Alberta, radiation therapists work for Alberta Health Services - Cancer Care Alberta.
 They work at the following facilities:

 In Canada, about 44 cancer care facilities offer radiation therapy.

-With time on the job, radiation therapists may advance to senior therapist roles.
+With time on the job, radiation therapists may advance to more advanced roles in radiation therapy.
 With further education and time, they may move into management, teaching, or advanced practice.

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.